 ENCOUNTER THE RARE SAMBURU FIVE FOUND ONLY IN THIS AREA

-Sera Conservancy, in Northern Kenya, is home to many species of wildlife and birdlife, not only the endangered black rhino protected within the parameters of the 54,000 hectares-large Rhino Sanctuary.
+Sera Conservancy, in Northern Kenya, is home to many species of wildlife and birdlife, not only the endangered black rhino protected within the parameters of the 25,650 acres-large Rhino Sanctuary.
 Gerenuk, oryx, elephants, buffalo, greater & lesser kudu – to name but a few.
 But even the less enthusiastic birders amongst us can appreciate what simply has to be seen (and heard!) to be believed.

 Visitors to Sera Conservancy are treated to a daily spectacular not seen easily elsewhere.
 Each day, before dawn and after dusk at various waterholes throughout the conservancy, you can watch with delight, thousands upon thousands, swarms upon swarms of the nomadic and mostly nocturnal Lichtenstein’s sandgrouse swoop in to take water and refresh themselves.